Consomb1/OOP-ASSIGNMENT/README.md

 Aqua munches on :droplet: Crystal Kelp! :bone: Hunger down, happiness up!
 Aqua explored a sunken temple! :coral: :world_map: Quest complete!
 Happiness up, energy down!
 Aqua needs more energy (3+) or happiness (3+) for a quest! :disappointed:

-Note: Quest happiness boosts are random (1–3), so values may vary.
+💡 Note: Quest outcomes may vary due to random happiness boosts (1–3).

-Creative Enhancements
+🌟 Creative Enhancements
-Our team enhanced the project with a fantasy-themed pet universe:
-Elemental Types:
-Each element (Fire, Water, Earth, Air) has unique actions (e.g., Air pets eat "Zephyr Cakes").

-Quests align with the element (e.g., Earth pets unearth crystal caves).

-Mood System:
-Moods are calculated from stats, adding personality (e.g., Cheerful with :feet:).

-Quest System:
-Requires energy ≥ 3 and happiness ≥ 3; costs energy, increases hunger, boosts happiness.

-Tracks completed quests for a sense of achievement.

-Emojis:
-Uses GitHub-compatible emoji shortcodes (e.g., :fire:, :sparkles:) for consistent rendering.

-Code Quality:
-Clear comments throughout pet.py.

-Robust edge case handling (e.g., stat limits, low energy checks).
+Elemental Flavors: Fire pets eat Ember Berries, Earth pets dig through crystal caves, and more!

+Moods: Adds personality based on combined stats.

+Quests: Track completions for progress and storytelling.

+Emojis: GitHub-compatible for fun and clarity.

+Error Handling: Clean feedback on invalid actions and stat thresholds.

-Potential Improvements
+🚀 Potential Future Features
-Add a battle() method for pets to duel using tricks.

-Implement a leveling system based on quest completions.

-Create a GUI with Tkinter for visual interaction.
+⚔️ Pet Battles: Pets duel with learned tricks.

+📈 Leveling System: Gain levels based on quests or training.

+🖼️ GUI Integration: Build a Tkinter interface.

-Allow pets to team up for group quests.
+🤝 Group Quests: Pets can team up for cooperative missions.

-Submission Details
+📦 Submission Details
-Files:
-pet.py: Core class implementation.

-main.py: Test script.

-README.md: This documentation.

-Submission Method:
-GitHub
+pet.py - Pet class with all logic.

+main.py - Demonstrates features and edge cases.

+README.md - This file.

+(Optional) Output screenshot for visual showcase.

-Acknowledgments
+🙌 Acknowledgments
-This project was a collaborative effort by our team, combining Python OOP with a magical, RPG-inspired theme.
-Thank you for the exciting challenge!
+This was a collaborative team project crafted with passion for programming and fantasy.
+Thanks to the organizers for the fun and engaging challenge! 💖